klahrich/chiefhustler/content/diary/investing-diary-0020.md

 There are customer and supplier concentration risks.
 I don't know how easily Canaf can secure supply beyond 2030 (they don't own a mine) but if prices remain elevated for a few more quarters, maybe I don't care.
 On the customer front, they deal with two large customers mainly, with all the issues it entails.

 The bigger risk though (for any met coal play) is obviously the sensitivity to steel production (and therefore inventories).
-I've seen a few signals that would point to this risk being material right now.
+I've seen a few signals lately that would point to this risk being material at the moment.

 ## Conclusion